fabri1983/eternity2_solver/README.md

 Compile with GraalVM on Windows
 -------------------------------
 We are going to build a graal compiler for Windows platform.
-- Download Oracle JDK 11 from http://jdk.java.net/11/.
+- Download Oracle JDK 11 from http://jdk.java.net/11/ (build 20 or later).
 This build has support for JVMCI (JVM Compiler Interface) which Graal depends on.
 Environment variables will be set later with specific scripts.
-- Setup mx (build assistant tool)
+- Setup mx (build assistant tool written in python)
 	- create a mx directory and locate into it:
 	```sh
 	mkdir mx